-Because of our ego’s desire to be validated, respected, and loved… we can focus on looking good, so others think well of us, and we lose sight of the real game, growing as a human being.
-Evolving to be better, more loving, more giving, more compassionate, more authentic.
+Because of our desire to be validated, respected, and… we can focus on looking good, so others think well of us, and lose sight of the real game, growing as a human being.

-When a great golfer is losing, he/she does not use the excuse that “the wind” caused me to lose, the great golfer admits, I did not develop a strategy within myself to not let the wind dictate my game.
+When a great golfer is losing, he/she does not use the excuse that “the wind” caused them to lose, the great golfer admits when they did not develop a strategy to not let the wind dictate their game.

 You will have control of the outcome of your own game, and since we’ve already discussed that that game is focused on adding value to the pie by creating values for others, everyone will win along with you.

-You might win or lose in a golf game competition with other players, but as long as you are focused on outdoing yourself day in and day out, you are winning at the bigger game — the game of life.
+You might win or lose in a competitive golf game with other players, but if you are focused on outdoing yourself day in and day out, you are winning at the bigger game — the game of life.